Accenture/EcoSonar/README.md

 ## Ecocode Configuration

 For specific details on Ecocode, please look at their GitHub repository: https://github.com/green-code-initiative/ecoCode .
-You will find here `https://github.com/Accenture/EcoSonar/tree/main/EcoSonar-SonarQube/ecocode` the EcoCode Sonarqube plugin that needs to be imported into your Sonarqube instance.
+You will find here `https://github.com/Accenture/EcoSonar/tree/main/EcoSonar-SonarQube/ecocode` the EcoCode Sonarqube plugins that needs to be imported into your Sonarqube instance.
 To install the ecocode plugins, please follow instruction from EcoSonar SonarQube plugin : https://github.com/Accenture/EcoSonar/blob/main/EcoSonar-SonarQube/README.md

 When using Sonarqube as code analysis, a default Quality Profile is set up for each language.
 If you want to use EcoCode rules related to eco-design, you will have to: